-- Completion of the Bachelor's Degree General Education Core Curriculum. - Completion of a minimum of 120 semester hours as applicable. - Completion of a minimum resident study of 30 of the final 45 semester hours at Truett McConnell University. - Completion of 25% of total degree hours at Truett McConnell University. - Completion of an approved program of study. - Completion of at least 39 hours in courses numbered 300 and above. - Declaration of a major and minor (if applicable) field of study no later than the beginning of the junior year. - Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date. - Approval by the faculty for graduation. - Discharge of all financial obligations to the University. - Successful completion of the capstone course, if applicable. - Applicants who apply for graduation and fail to meet the above requirements and deadlines must reapply.

-- Students seeking an additional Bachelor's Degree must complete specific requirements for the degree with a minimum of 32 semester hours at Truett McConnell University of non-duplicated courses. - Participation in commencement.
-Absence requires permission from the Vice President for Academic Services. - Participation in commencement is contingent on successful completion of all graduation requirements. - Each student is responsible for knowing and fulfilling the curriculum requirements and the graduation requirements of the University. - Each student must complete the four components of the Quality Enhancement Plan (QEP), also known as Foundations. - Earn a minimum cumulative GPA of 2.0. - Pass the Math Competency Exam or successfully complete requirements of MA 099: Intermediate Algebra with a grade of Cor higher.
+- Completion of the bachelor's degree General Education Core Curriculum. - Completion of a minimum of 120 semester hours as applicable. - Completion of a minimum resident study of 30 of the final 45 semester hours at Truett McConnell University. - Completion of 25% of total degree hours at Truett McConnell University. - Completion of an approved program of study. - Completion of at least 39 hours in courses numbered 300 and above. - Declaration of a major and minor (if applicable) field of study no later than the beginning of the junior year. - Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date along with a \$100.00 (non-refundable) graduation fee. - Approval by the faculty for graduation. - Student may have no more than two courses pending completion to participate in the graduation ceremony.
+(Please see degree specific requirements as they may have additional stipulations) - Discharge of all financial obligations to the University. - Successful completion of the capstone course, if applicable. - Applicants who apply for graduation and fail to meet the above requirements and deadlines must reapply. - Students seeking an additional bachelor's degree must complete specific requirements for the degree with a minimum of 32 semester hours at Truett McConnell University of non-duplicated courses. - Participation in commencement.
+Absence requires permission from the Vice President for Academic Services. - Participation in commencement is contingent on successful completion of all graduation requirements. - Each student is responsible for knowing and fulfilling the curriculum requirements and the graduation requirements of the University. - Each student must complete the Quality Enhancement Plan (QEP), also known as "Pressing toward the Call". - Earn a minimum cumulative GPA of 2.0. - Pass the Math Competency Exam or successfully complete requirements of MA 099: Intermediate Algebra with a grade of Cor higher.